KRakeesh04/s1/src/content/docs/properties-of-materials/basics/11-defects-in-crystals.md

 - Growth of crystals
 - Formation of grain structure

-Tiny solid particles forms. called as Nuclei (nothing related to atom's nucleus).
+Tiny solid particles forms.
+Called as Nuclei (nothing related to atom's nucleus).
 Each nucleus grows bigger and forms a crystal.
 And then forms grains.

 ### Grain